jackdh/RasaTalk/README.md

 <p>
 Due to the constumisable nature of RT it's possible to hook it up to practically any third party chatbot you'd like.
 For starters I've included a quick example of how you might use [Botkit](https://github.com/howdyai/botkit) as a middleware to get to Facebook

-Currently Facebook has been enabled with Slack and many more still to come!
+Both Facebook and Telegram can be easily setup within the app 🚀 Check out the [telegram setup](https://github.com/jackdh/RasaTalk/wiki/Telegram-Setup) wiki for more information!

 <h3>Generate Rasa NLU Training Data</h3>